 Every organization has its unique journey starting right from its inception.
 This was no different for Washington Advocates for Patient Safety (WAPS).

-After three years of campaigning for board transparency and working with state lawmakers as well as Consumers Union Safe Patient Project (CU SPP), Yanling and Rex finally got a new state law passed to increase the transparency of all the state medical boards.
-For the first time in this state, this new law guarantees patients and their families the rights to an explanation of the boards’ decisions and for the patients and their families to provide a statement on how the medical errors and harm they experienced have affected their lives.
-In 2011, close to the third anniversary of Yanling’s Father’s death, Governor Chris Gregoire signed SHB 1493 into law, “providing greater transparency to the health professions disciplinary process.”
-(Click Here to Learn More)
+After three years of campaigning for board transparency and working with state lawmakers as well as Consumers Union Safe Patient Project (CU SPP), Yanling and Rex finally got a new state law passed to increase the transparency of all the state regulatory boards.
+For the first time in this state, this new law guarantees patients and their families the rights to an explanation of a board’s decisions and to provide a statement on how medical errors and harm they experienced have affected their lives.
+In 2011, close to the third anniversary of Yanling’s Father’s death, Governor Chris Gregoire signed SHB 1493 into law, “Providing greater transparency to the health professions disciplinary process.”

 Governor Chris Gregoire signing SHB 1493 into law

-In April of 2013, Rex filed a request with the IRS for a 501c3 charity status.
-On May 5th of2014, WAPS officially became a 501c3 public charity.
-Today, WAPS continues to grow in membership and has become a recognized patient safety organization in Washington State.
+Today, WAPS has become a recognized patient safety organization in Washington State.
 Most of WAPS members have personally been affected by preventable medical errors, the third leading cause of death now in the US.
-To prevent what has happened to them from happening to others, WAPS members have become patient safety experts to bring patients’ voices into the health care system to improve quality of care, patient safety, healthcare transparency and accountability.
+To prevent what has happened to them from happening to others, WAPS members bring patients’ voices into the health care system to improve quality of care, patient safety, healthcare transparency and accountability.

 In recognition of our knowledge on patient safety issues and advocacy, WAPS members have been invited to work on a variety of patient safety projects.
 This includes teaching at the University of Washington for AHRQ’s national TeamSTEPPS to improve medical team communications and teaching at the UW medical school about interprofessional practice on patient-centered care and shared‐decision making.